top of page

 Leital Molad (Producer of Studio 360)

 “Victor has an old soul; his music feels like it came straight from old-time Brooklyn.
 He doesn’t need backup singers/dancers or to put on a tremendous show.
 All he needs is his guitar and unique vocals to truly captivate an audience.
-His lyricism is unique and profound, tackling topics of love, loss, and heartbreak.
-Christmas & You highlights this innate talent, with bittersweet lyrics about holiday memories that are now long gone.”
+His lyricism is unique and profound, tackling topics of love, loss, and heartbreak.”

 Rising Artists